4lex4/scantailor-advanced/README.md

     Now that's set via the slider.
 It allows to adjust the despeckle strength more smoothly and exactly.
     Value 1.0 matches the old cautious mode, 2.0 - normal and 3.0 - aggressive.

-  * Improvements on the thumbnails view:
+  * Improvements on the thumbnails view and navigation:
     * Saving selection of pages on filter switch.
     * Separate highlighting for selection leader in thumbnails.
     * Navigating between selected pages.
       Use **`Shift+PgUp/Q`** and **`Shift+PgDown/W`** to navigate between selected pages.
     * Added buttons to navigate between pages.
+    * Multi page selection mode without using keyboard.
+    * The question as to whether cancel multi page selection.
+    * Go to a page by its number (**`Ctrl+G`** shortcut).

   * Added options in the settings to manage the quality and size of thumbnails.
     It's possible to switch thumbnail quality while working on a project with the changes applied immediately.
     For every quality chosen a cache is created.